Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

   - `name`: (Optional) The name of the Load Balancer rule.
 Changing this forces a new resource to be created.
   - `frontend_ip_configuration_name`: (Optional) The name of the frontend IP configuration to which the rule is associated with
   - `protocol`: (Optional) The transport protocol for the external endpoint.
 Possible values are All, Tcp, or Udp.
-To enable High availability ports feature, set protocol = "All", frontend_port = 0 and backend_port = 0.
   - `frontend_port_start`: (Optional) The first port number in the range of external ports that will be used to provide Inbound NAT to NICs associated with this Load Balancer.
 Possible values range between 1 and 65534, inclusive.
   - `frontend_port_end`: (Optional) The last port number in the range of external ports that will be used to provide Inbound NAT to NICs associated with this Load Balancer.
 Possible values range between 1 and 65534, inclusive.
   - `backend_port`: (Optional) The port used for the internal endpoint.
 Possible values range between 1 and 65535, inclusive.